The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 In the cooldown phase we are just passing the time waiting for our Higanbana timer to tick down and for our cooldowns to come back.
 To do this, we simply use our natural combos to build a Midare, and then build the three Sen again a second time.
 These three Sen then lead into your burst phase.

 In the burst phase, we will use whichever big cooldowns are available to do our maximum amount of damage inside the buffs provided by the rest of our team.
-It starts by using the three Sen we gathered in the cooldown phase in order to use both Midare and Kaeshi: Setsugekka, then use Meikyo Shisui to acquire the sen to reapply Higanbana, and then prepare for another Midare inside the buffs.
+It starts by using the three Sen we gathered in the cooldown phase in order to use both Midare and Kaeshi: Setsugekka, using Meikyo Shisui to acquire the sen to reapply Higanbana and preparing for another Midare inside the buffs.
 If we have Ikishoten + Senei + Ogi Namikiri, we will use them here.
 If we do not, we will have to use filler to align our loop.

 ## Filler